MicrosoftDocs/powerbi-docs/articles/powerbi-premium.md

 ## Free vs. Pro tiers

 *All users* in the service are either Free or Pro.
-Pro users are required to publish content to a premium capacity.
+While Pro users can publish content to both shared and Premium capacity, only Pro users can publish content to Premium capacity.
 Free users can now connect to all data sources through all connectivity options such as DirectQuery, live connection and the use of the data gateway.

 ||Free|Pro|
 |---------|---------|---------|